 How To Tell If Your Cat Is Full Maine Coon

 Full Maine Coons have very wide tufted paws, bushy tails, thick coats, and a luxurious mane.
 They are far furrier than most other cats and have quite distinctive shaped faces, especially the ears and eyes.

 How Long Do Maine Coons Live?

-Maine Coons tend to live to be around 12 to 15 years old, but like any other breed of cat, they have the potential to massively overshoot that number.
+The average lifespan of a Maine Coon is 12 to 15 years, but like any other breed of cat, they have the potential to massively overshoot that number.